Transit can be the difference between having a business idea and having a business launch.

 Why does public transit matter?

 Poor public transportation limits opportunities and bars resources.
 It systematically creates and perpetuates inequality.
 Shorter commuting time is the single strongest factor in the odds of escaping poverty.
-With transit so directly impacting social and economic well-being, expanding transit options can especially help low-income families, communities, and business owners.
+With transit directly impacting social and economic well-being, expanding transit options can especially help low-income families, communities, and business owners.

 “The relationship between transportation and social mobility is stronger than that between mobility and several other factors, like crime, elementary-school test scores or the percentage of two-parent families in a community.”

-So, what are we doing to improve equity through access to better transit?
+What are we doing to improve equity through access to better transit?